The Strange Story of Walter Stephen Thompson

-On Wednesday the 6th of March 1872, at an early hour, a man in his mid thirties, respectably dressed, walked into the railway station at Tottenham in north London with a young boy trailing behind him.
+On Wednesday 6 March 1872, at an early hour, a respectably dressed man in his mid thirties walked into the railway station at Tottenham in North London with a young boy trailing behind him.
 He bought a third-class ticket, which he handed to the boy.
 He then waited with his companion for the train from Bishopsgate, the London terminus of the Great Eastern Railway.

 The first to speak was Alice.
-“Oh, I hope you have not taken any brandy,” she said.
-“No, why?” her husband asked.
-“Because Elizabeth,” Alice said, referring to servant of theirs, “has said it is poisoned by Walter.”
+‘Oh, I hope you have not taken any brandy,’ she said.
+‘No, why?’ her husband asked.
+‘Because Elizabeth,’ Alice said, referring to a servant of theirs, ‘has said it is poisoned by Walter.’

 In July 1871, almost a year after he entered Reverend Reade’s service, Thompson was elevated to the status of indoor servant.
 Now he was a member of the residential staff, and, as such, he would have lived with the family in The Parsonage.
 But before long, in September of the same year, Reade was given the curacy of St Columba in Kingsland Road in Haggerston, as a result of which he and his family, and Walter Stephen Thompson, upped sticks and moved from Norfolk down to East London.

 The Reades lived some four miles from Haggerston in Tollington Park, which ran north and east from Hornsey Road in the direction of Finsbury Park.
-The houses were substantial, with solid and dependable names along the lines of Albion Villas, and Clarement Villas, and Regina Villas.
+The houses were substantial, with solid and dependable names along the lines of Albion Villas, Claremont Villas and Regina Villas.
 The neighbours were equally solid and dependable, and the Reades were not alone in employing domestic servants to run their home.

 One way or the other, it is remarkable that the fourteen-year-old might have been contemplating violence.
 But he was, and Elizabeth Roberts must have seen it coming.
-For on the Monday, that is to say two days before the boy was sent packing by the curate, he started behaving in a very odd manner.
+For on Monday 4 March, that is to say two days before the boy was sent packing by the curate, he started behaving in a very odd manner.